 If an award has an outgoing subcontract included in the budget, the subcontract account must be split out into a separate project number and SpeedType.

 If an award includes Participant Support Costs, a separate project number and SpeedType must be set up because Participant Support Costs usually do not have IDC associated with them.
-In some cases the award terms require that the Participant Support costs be tracked separately from the main project.
+In some cases, the award terms require that the Participant Support costs be tracked separately from the main project.

 Supplements that are awarded with a different IDC rate than that of the original award need to have a new project number and SpeedType.
 If the supplement is received with the same IDC rate, it may be able to remain in the main project number and SpeedType.

-Anytime there are multiple IDC rates associated with an award each different IDC rate would need to have a separate project number and SpeedType.
+Anytime there are multiple IDC rates associated with an award, each different IDC rate would need to have a separate project number and SpeedType.

-Separate SpeedTypes may be requested by a department for a variety of reasons, such as when there are multiple departments, programs and/or Principal Investigators associated with the award and each would like to account for their portion separately.
+Separate SpeedTypes may be requested by a department for a variety of reasons, such as when there are multiple departments, programs and/or Principal Investigators associated with the award and each department would like to account for their portion separately.

-Pre-award costs are limited to 25% of the anticipated award amount and for a period of 90 days.
+Pre-award costs are limited to 25% of the anticipated award amount for a period of 90 days.
 A non-Fund 30 Department SpeedType is required to determine which charges can be transferred in the event that the award is not issued.